-Beth Kaplan, winner of U of T's Excellence in Teaching award, is a writer and editor who has taught memoir and personal essay writing for 20 years at Ryerson and U of T. She developed So True: Life stories, well written, well told, a tri-annual storytelling/reading series as a venue for some of her long-term students to share their work with the world.
+Beth Kaplan, winner of U of T's Excellence in Teaching award, is a writer and editor who has taught memoir and personal essay writing for over 20 years at Ryerson and U of T. She developed So True: Life stories, well written, well told, a tri-annual storytelling/reading series as a venue for some of her long-term students to share their work with the world.

 Each event features powerful, beautifully crafted stories around a central theme, as eight diverse writers tell honest truths about their own lives, and so about ours.
 Beth finishes the show with a story from her own life.
 So True is hosted by writer Jason Allen.

 Join us next time on Sunday, October 30, 2016, at The Social Capital (upstairs at The Black Swan) on the Danforth.
 Doors (and the bar) open at 4pm and the show begins at 4:30.
 The topic is "Disguise."
 Admission is $10.